statelyai/xstate/.changeset/strong-keys-work.md

 '@xstate/solid': patch
 ---

-Deep clone values in new array indexes to prevent mutation of original machine context
+When setting new array indexes, if the value is an object/array, use placeholder empty value to prevent mutation of original machine context